The Social Exchange Theory is crucial to life success, power, effective socialization, as well as to general life satisfaction.

-These are the “win-win” relationships, the gold standard of social exchanges.
+“Win-win” relationships are the gold standard of social exchanges.

 Value-neutral relationships can also last, but do not thrive.

-And win-lose relationships (value-taking for the other party) either end soon because rational individuals do not willingly stay in those relationships, or must be kept in place with coercion and/or manipulation (coupled with a lack of personal power from the victim).
+And win-lose relationships (value-taking for the other party) either end soon, or turn toxic and must be kept in place with coercion and/or manipulation.

-Social currencies are the personal traits, skills, or possessions that people offer and seek.
+Social currencies are specific forms of value that people offer and seek.

 There are countless currencies that people exchange in the social marketplace.

 One of the most helpful and insightful ways to develop social strategies is to divide the currencies in terms of “visibility”.

 We will call them “layers”, “external layers” for high-visibility social currencies, and “inner layers”, or “deeper layers” for low-visibility currencies.

 External layers are the qualities that people first notice about you.